yusraalobaidy-2026/biomagnetic-nanocomposite-atc/README.md

   📑 Journal Submission Status

   This research paper has been officially submitted for consideration to Scientific Reports (a Nature Portfolio journal).
-For more information about the journal, visit the official website: Scientific Reports | Nature.
+For more information about the journal, visit the official website: Scientific Reports | Nature <https://nature.com>.

  🔬 Overview & Key Findings